turisap/edk-route-verifier/README.md

 ```

 ### Bundle
-To create output Javascript bundle file - `routeVerifier.js` you need to issue:
+To create output Javascript bundle file - `edk-route-verifier.js` you need to issue:
 ```
-npm run bundle
+npm run bundle:test
 ```
-That command takes all code from `src` directory and with use of [browserify](http://browserify.org/) and [uglify-js](http://lisperator.net/uglifyjs/) libraries creates `routeVerifier.js` and `routeVerifier.js.min` in `server/static/js` directory.
+That command takes all code from `src` directory and with use of [browserify](http://browserify.org/) and [uglify-js](http://lisperator.net/uglifyjs/) libraries creates `edk-route-verifier.js` and `edk-route-verifier.js.min` in `server/static/js` directory.

 ### Test